denisbraud/openstreetmap-carto/DOCKER.md

 * `docker-compose up import` to import the data (only necessary the first time or when you change the data file)
 * `docker-compose up kosmtik` to run the style preview application
 * browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik

+Optionally generate static tiles for a small area

+* `docker-compose up render` to generate static tiles for bounds and zoom defined in scripts/render.sh

+Stop the containers

 * Ctrl+C to stop the style preview application
 * `docker-compose stop db` to stop the database container